haulin/necronomini/notes.md

   - deal damage equal to opponent's AP
   - deal damage multiple times, e.g. 3x2
   - if the attack is unsuccessful, attack again with extra power
-  - the next damage you should receive transforms into ED/AP
+  - the next damage you should suffer transforms into ED/AP
   - deal damage 2x opponent's last card's cost
   - deal damage 3x AP, but remove all AP afterwards
   - deal damage and sacrifice some player's life